Regis Chakabva: International career

 In October 2008, Chakabva was selected in the squad for the Zimbabwe national team for the 2008 Quadrangular Twenty20 Series in Canada.
 He made his international debut in a Twenty20 International match against Pakistan on 12 October 2008.
 Playing as a specialist batsman (Tatenda Taibu was the wicket-keeper) he scored one run before being run out.
 Pakistan won the match by seven wickets.
 Zimbabwe would go on to finish third in the tournament.

 After this tournament, the Zimbabwe side went to Nairobi, Kenya, for a series of One Day International matches against Kenya and Ireland.
 Chakabva made his One Day International debut against Kenya on 19 October, this time as wicket-keeper with Taibu playing as a specialist batsman.
 Chakabva scored 41 runs from 44 balls and was the last wicket to fall as Zimbabwe lost by 95 runs.

 In 2010, Chakabva toured Canada and the Netherlands with the Zimbabwean side.
 Following the readmission of Zimbabwe to Test cricket in 2011, he made his Test debut against New Zealand at Bulawayo in November that year, keeping wicket and scoring 37 and 5 batting at number seven.

 Chakabva scored his maiden Test century on 3 July 2014 against Bangladesh at Khulna.
 However, Zimbabwe lost the match.

-As of 2021, Chakabva is the vice-captain of the Zimbabwe side.
+In 2021, Chakabva was made the vice-captain of the Zimbabwe side.

 In 2022, he began his service as the vice-captain of the Test side as well.
 Later in 2022, Regis Chakabva captained Zimbabwe for the first time against Bangladesh and started with a win.

 Regis has been inconsistent in his batting since his career has been affected by the lack of playing opportunities.
 He has, however, improved as a wicket-keeper over the years and is quite secure behind the stumps.